CBD Dosage: How Much Is "Too Much"?

 Cannabidiol, or CBD, has changed the game for those searching for more natural forms of medicine.

-From body weight to gender and even the method of consumption, various factors can impact effective dosing for CBD products.
+From body weight to gender and method of consumption, various factors can impact effective dosing for CBD products.

 Key takeaways

-• Consuming the right CBD dose is crucial to avoid potential side effects.
+- Consuming the right CBD dose is crucial to ensure you experience the best results.

 See Related: The 5 Best Cannabis Terpenes For Anxiety